 If the burner will not come on, the following items should be checked before calling a service person:

-- 1. Switch turned off.

-- Propane supply to heater is empty or turned off.

-- 3. Reset button on ECO is tripped.
+- 1. Switch turned off. - 2.
+Propane supply to heater is empty or turned off. - 3.
+Reset button on ECO is tripped. - 4.
+If burner fails to light, call a Suburban Service center or a local RV Service agency.